Orange County Great Park: Construction and future projects

 The sports complex construction took place over multiple phases.
 A soccer stadium, volleyball courts, tennis courts, and a playground were constructed over 53 acre as part of phase one, which opened in 2017.
 Phase two expanded the complex to 175 acre and included a baseball stadium; turf fields for soccer, football, rugby, or lacrosse; basketball courts; and additional baseball, softball, and soccer fields.
 The project was completed with the grand opening of the baseball and softball facilities in September 2018.

 The park's ice facility had a ground breaking ceremony hosted by the NHL's Anaheim Ducks in February 2017.
 The 280,000 sqfoot facility includes four ice sheets to support a variety of professional, youth, and adult programs including figure skating, hockey, curling, and broomball.
 It opened in December 2018.

 The Cultural Terrace section in the southeast part of the park covers 248 acre and as of September 2021 is still in the planning stages.
 The City of Irvine is considering including an amphitheater, museums, and a library, and in June 2017 approved an exclusive negotiating agreement with Wild Rivers, a water park that operated further south in Irvine for 25 years before closing in 2011 when its lease expired.
-The new 26 acre water park is planned to open in May 2022.
+The new 26 acre water park opened in July 2022.
 Some residents are urging the inclusion of a botanical garden.
-As of March 2021 62 acre of the Cultural Terrace section are leased to a company that operates a green waste and recycling plant there.
+As of March 2021 62 acre of the Cultural Terrace section were leased to a company that operates a green waste and recycling plant there.
+On April 20, 2023, it was announced that the architectural firm SWA Group’s Laguna Beach branch released newly updated plans for the park, including extra room for the supposed 40-acre botanical garden should it be expanded in the future after it is built.
+In addition to botanical gardens, there will be an outdoor amphitheater with 12,000 seats, a museum, lakes, farms, a library, more trails and playgrounds and a 200-acre sports park.

+In May 2022 a Memorandum of Understanding was signed between the City of Irvine and Flying Leatherneck Aviation Museum to relocate the museum from Marine Corps Air Station Miramar back to the Great Park, which once housed the museum when the area was MCAS El Toro.
+The current plan is for the museum to reopen in fall 2025-Spring 2026.

 A wildlife corridor between chaparral areas near Laguna Beach and the Cleveland National Forest in the Santa Ana Mountains opened in mid-2019; 2.5 mi of a total 6 mi required restoration.

+Cricket

+Los Angeles Knight Riders, a franchise team that plays in Major League Cricket, plans to have their home ground at Great Park.
+The stadium is expected to cost $30 million and seat upwards of 10,000 spectators once it is completed in 2024 or 2025.
+Plans for a dedicated cricket stadium in the area were announced by CEO Venky Mysore in April 2021.
+The selection of Great Park for the 10,000-seat stadium was revealed the following year.